 - Security and Malware Update

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 Key Questions Answered

-- How has the rise of the freemium or free-to-play business model impacted other business models?
+- How has the rise of the free-to-play and IAP business model impacted the market?

 - Which platforms are growing the fastest from an installed base, gamer, and revenue perspective?

-- Are esports or online multiplayer games in general changing how games are made, marketed, and monetized?
+- Are esports-related and online multiplayer games in general changing how games are made, marketed, and monetized?

-- Which PC OEMs are leading the market from the perspective of regular gaming use (and shipments)?
+- Which PC OEMs are leading the market from the vantage point of regular gaming use and why?